AdamKowalczuk/take-home/README.md

 You may leave a message explaining your coding choices, but it's not necessary.
 Testing framework isn't installed, so instead just explain whether you think it's a good or bad idea to write tests for this feature or how to approach it.

+### My answer

+We should test functions such as deleteCard, toggleExpand, and revertCard to ensure the state updates correctly.

+We should verify that cards render properly based on visibleCards and deletedCards.

+We should confirm that expandedCards and deletedCards persist after a page refresh.